 - Threadworms.
 These parasites can cause a vaginal infection, especially in young girls.

-- A tampon or coil.
-An old tampon or birth control device like a coil left in the vagina too long can cause burning, discharge or irritation.
+- A tampon.
+An old tampon left in the vagina too long can cause burning, discharge or irritation.

 All of these conditions need prompt medical attention so that they can be diagnosed and treated.